Otoru/Genesis/docs/content/docs/ESL-events-structure/_index.md

 # +OK 7f4de4bc-17d7-11dd-b7a0-db4edd065621
 ```

-For determinate if event has body, genesis read and parse all headers and observe if the `Content-Length` is present.
-If true, the next N sequential bytes received will be read (N being the header value) and this will be the value assigned to body.
+To determine if an event has a body, Genesis parses the headers and checks for the `Content-Length` header.
+If it is present, Genesis reads the specified number of bytes and assigns them to the `.body` property.